 Party plans must be approved by the classroom teacher.
 There should be no more than 3 parties per school year.
 The total cost to the student for the 3 parties cannot exceed \$9.
-Each party should last no longer than one hour.
+Each party should last no longer than one hour, and it is encouraged that all parties take place at the end of the school day.
 Parties are not to be located off campus.